 Here’s a look at opiate withdrawals to fully understand the issues.

-Detoxing from opiates looks different person to person.
-Reaction to it depends on the length of time and level of dependency someone has with the opioid.
+The process of detoxing from opiates varies from person to person.
+Reaction to it depends on the length of time and dependency of someone with the opioid.

-Heroin is the fastest acting opioid with it’s half-life ranging from just a few minutes to a couple of hours.
-Immediate release hydrocodone (Vicodin) and oxycodone (OxyContin) have half lives of 4-6 hours, while the half-life of methadone can average around 30 hours.
+Heroin is the fastest acting opioid, with its half-life ranging from a few minutes to a couple of hours.
+Immediate-release hydrocodone (Vicodin) and oxycodone (OxyContin) have half-lives of 4-6 hours, while the half-life of methadone can average around 30 hours.

 Every detail of the drug matters.
-What the drug is, how it has been taken, and level of dependency can all play a part in how soon you can expect to experience symptoms during detox- and how long detox symptoms will last.
-That’s why at our facilities we focus on the recovery, and not a deadline.
-Here’s why.
+What the drug is, how it has been taken, and the level of dependency can all play a part in how soon you can expect to experience symptoms during detox and how long the symptoms will last.
+Here’s why the focus should be on recovery, not a deadline.

 Timeline of Opioid Withdrawal Symptoms